Nanami Naka: Early life, amateur shogi and apprentice professional

 Naka entered the 's apprentice professional school in September 2011 at the rank of apprentice professional 6-kyū as a first-year junior high school student under the mentorship of shogi professional Keita Inoue.
 She was promoted to apprentice professional 1-dan in 2018, and apprentice professional 2-dan in February 2020.
 In September 2020, Naka become the third female overall and the first in five years to be promoted to apprentice professional 3-dan.
-(Note: Kana Fukuma was promoted to apprentice profesional 3-dan in December 2013 and Tomoka Nishiyama was promoted to apprentice professional 3-dan in December 2015.)
+(Note: Kana Fukuma was promoted to apprentice professional 3-dan in December 2013 and Tomoka Nishiyama was promoted to apprentice professional 3-dan in December 2015.)
 Naka participated in the JSA's apprentice professional 3-dan League for eight seasons from the 68th 3-dan League (October 2020 – March 2021) until the 75th 3-dan League (April 2024 – September 2024), but was required to leave the apprentice school after turning 26 years old due to apprentice professional school age requirements.
 (Note: Apprentice professionals who reach the rank of 3-dan are required to obtain promotion to full-professional status before turning 26 years old per JSA rules.
 Those who turn 26 years old during 3-dan League play are allowed to finish out the league, but must finish with a winning record in order to be eligible to continue playing in the next scheduled league season.
 Naka turned 26 years old during the 75th 3-dan League but finished league play with a record of 8 wins and 10 losses; so, she was required to leave the apprentice professional school.)